TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 was never established as a main core concept but only lived in Extbase scope.

-The object lifecycle and dependency injection solution based on Symfony DI has been implemented with TYPO3 core v10 and is a general core concept: Next to the native dependency injection, it is also wired into :php:`makeInstance()` as a long living backwards compatibility solution, and it fully substitutes the Extbase object manager.
+The object lifecycle and dependency injection solution based on Symfony DI has been added in TYPO3v10 and is a general core concept: Next to the native dependency injection, it is also wired into :php:`makeInstance()` as a long living backwards compatibility solution, and it fully substitutes the Extbase object manager.
 In contrast to the Extbase solution, Symfony based object management does *not* have the